Written by: DreamMeaning Editorial Team

 Is dreaming about sleep a bad sign?

-Dreaming about sleep is not inherently a bad sign.
-It often reflects your body's need for rest or an escape from stress.
-Such dreams can be a reminder to prioritize self-care.
+Dreaming about sleep is not inherently bad.
+It often reflects your subconscious needs, such as the desire for rest or an escape from stress.
+Reflect on your current life situation to gain insight.

 What does it mean if I dream about sleep repeatedly?